acsysio/acsys/README.md

   <img alt="Prometheus UI" src="https://user-images.githubusercontent.com/34227411/88206375-c46acd00-cc13-11ea-8f60-f8564ab6c185.png">
 </p>

 Prometheus is a CMS built on NodeJS.
 This tool was created due to the lack of CMS options available for Cloud Firestore.
 Prometheus allows developers to configure a database through the Prometheus web app.
 Once this is done users can use Prometheus as a headless content management system that also configures restful apis (no coding involved).
 Prometheus serves as a simple interface for the Firestore database with the goal of more database support being added soon!
 Since this project is maintained and used by Aeon it will receive continuous updates.
+Feel free to submit a feature request for any features you want implemented!

 ## Getting Started